 NASTF’s Executive Officer Donny Seyfer, who is also a highly renowned and experienced auto service technician and shop owner (Seyfer Automotive, in Wheat Ridge, Colo.), provided an overview of what NASTF’s role actually is and took attendees through the new website, highlighting some of the functions it offers and where technicians can go to access the repair information they need.

-Seyfer explains that the registration and sign up process for the site is now much simpler, faster and easier than it was in the past.
-“We have got several new programs coming out,” he says, “and I highly encourage you to fill this all in for the some of the programs that are coming along.”
+Seyfer explains that the registration and sign-up process for the site are now much simpler, faster and easier than it was in the past.
+“We have got several new programs coming out,” he says, “and I highly encourage you to fill this all in for some of the programs that are coming along.”

 Specific VSP information